Tower block: Ireland

-The majority of residential high rise buildings in the Republic of Ireland were concentrated in the suburb of Ballymun, Dublin.
+The majority of residential high-rise buildings in the Republic of Ireland were concentrated in the suburb of Ballymun, Dublin.
 The Ballymun Flats were built between 1966 and 1969: seven 15-story towers, nineteen 8-story blocks and ten 4-story blocks.
 These were the "seven towers" referred to in the U2 song "Running to Stand Still".
 They have since been demolished.

-Inner Dublin flat complexes, typically of 4-5 storeys include Sheriff Street (demolished), Fatima Mansions (demolished and redeveloped), St Joseph's Gardens (demolished; replaced by Killarney Court flat complex), St Teresa's Gardens, Dolphin House, Liberty House, St Michael's Estate (8 storeys) and O'Devaney Gardens and a lot more mainly throughout the north and south inner city of Dublin.
+Inner Dublin flat complexes, typically of four to five storeys include Sheriff Street (demolished), Fatima Mansions (demolished and redeveloped), St Joseph's Gardens (demolished; replaced by Killarney Court flat complex), St Teresa's Gardens, Dolphin House, Liberty House, St Michael's Estate (eight storeys) and O'Devaney Gardens and a lot more mainly throughout the north and south inner city of Dublin.
 Suburban flat complexes were built exclusively on the northside of the city in Ballymun, Coolock and Kilbarrack.
-These flats were badly affected by a heroin epidemic that hit working-class areas of Dublin in the 1980s and early 90s.
+These flats were badly affected by a heroin epidemic that hit working-class areas of Dublin in the 1980s and early 1990s.

 Residential tower blocks were previously uncommon outside of Dublin, but during the era of the Celtic Tiger the largest cities such as Dublin, Cork, Limerick and Galway witnessed new large apartment building, although their heights have generally been restricted.
 Some large towns such as Navan, Drogheda, Dundalk and Mullingar have also witnessed the construction of many modern apartment blocks.